-DHS expected to extend protections for Syrians
+DHS extends to extend protections for Syrians

+- New immigrants will not be able to apply for the protections

+- The move runs counter to other TPS protections being ended recently

-Washington (CNN)The Trump administration is expected to extend protections for roughly 6,000 Syrian nationals in the US due to the ongoing civil war in the country, according to a source familiar with the agency's current thinking.
+Washington (CNN)The Trump administration extended protections for roughly 7,000 Syrian nationals in the US due to the ongoing civil war in the country, the agency announced Wednesday evening.

 But Syrians who arrived in the US after August 2016 will not be eligible under the new policy.

-This will be the first time since the protections were created for Syria that the Department of Homeland Security will not allow new immigrants to apply.
+This will be the first time since the protections were created for Syria that the Department of Homeland Security will not also allow new immigrants to apply.

-The decision by the Department of Homeland Security is due Wednesday, which is 60 days before the current round of protections run out, though an announcement has not yet been made.
-As of Tuesday, an official decision had yet to be made, a spokesman told CNN.
+The decision by the Department of Homeland Security had been due Wednesday, which is 60 days before the current round of protections run out.
+The Associated Press was first to report the news.

 After the 18 month extension, the homeland security secretary will make a fresh decision about whether conditions in Syria, which has been embroiled in violent conflict for years, warrant another extension.